Table of Contents:

-It depends on your immigration status; see below for what ISSS recommends.
+It depends on your immigration status.
 Check the website of the U.S. consulate you will visit to see exactly what documents, including forms and photos and fees, you will need to present.
 You will need to fill out application forms, which may be downloaded from the Department of State website.

-- Current I-20 or DS-2019 - I-20 for those in F-1/F-2 status or DS-2019 for those in J-1/J-2 from ISSS, with a recent travel signature from an ISSS adviser (if your DS-2019 was made by another institution, you must contact the Responsible Officer at that institution to get a signature)
+- Current I-20 or DS-2019 - I-20 for those in F-1/F-2 status or DS-2019 for those in J-1/J-2 status from the University of Iowa, with a recent travel signature from an ISSS adviser.
+Note: If your DS-2019 was made by another institution, contact the RO at that institution to get a signature

 How long will it take to get a new U.S. visa?

 It depends on your situation.
 Students and scholars are advised to go to the consulate to renew their visas at the earliest possible opportunity to avoid possible delays.
 Do not wait until the end of your stay abroad.
-If you know you will be required to appear in person at the consulate, try to make an appointment with the consulate even before you leave the U.S. Many embassies have web sites with information about their visa application procedures.
+If you know you will be required to appear in person at the consulate, try to make an appointment with the consulate even before you leave the U.S. Many embassies have websites with information about their visa application procedures.
 View a listing of U.S. embassies and consulates.
 Please be wary though of security background checks.

 Automatic Revalidation - Re-Entering the U.S. from Canada, Mexico, or the Caribbean on an Expired Visa

-Individuals in J status can re-enter the U.S. from Canada, Mexico, or the Caribbean Islands* on an expired visa if:
+Individuals in F and J status can re-enter the U.S. from Canada, Mexico, or the Caribbean Islands* on an expired visa if:

 - they are returning from a visit of less than 30 days, and